datteroandrea/quickjson/README.md

 Depth first search the enite HTML page and saves only the valid HTML elements.

 # Requirements

+These are the requirements needed to install and use the package:

 - nodejs
 - request